 Telephone is essential.
-It is used by doctors to setup appointments.
+It is used with doctors to setup appointments.
 It is used by your landlord to reach out to you.
 It is used by Social Security, and DPA to reach out to you regarding your benefits.
 Telephone can be considered as an essential utility in these modern times.
 Even if you were homeless, you likely can afford a telephone line to where you can get voicemail, and return calls when your phone is fully charged.
-Keep in mind, you likely qualify for Lifeline.
+Keep in mind, you qualify for Lifeline.

 For one, do not acquire a POTS (Plain Ordinary Telephone Service) phone line for your home.
 These lines are sometimes more expensive than a cellular line, and doesn’t offer any benefit except for if you needed a fax line.
 In most cases, you do not need a fax line.
 As for VOIP lines, I would only acquire one if it is much cheaper than a voice line, and you have a limited cellular plan.
 In which case, I will then acquire a SIP application, and use that application to install your credentials for your VOIP line.
 If this is not possible, find a VOIP provider that will support SIP.
 My preference is cellular.
 Even if you need an unlimited plan, you can get one for cheap if you are willing to pay annually.
 If not, you will be paying more for a month to month plan.